-- 1. requires no further adjustment the service use data have already been adjusted for Aboriginal and Torres Strait Islander under-identification - 2. estimated based on analysis Aboriginal and Torres Strait Islander underidentification has been estimated, and is based on the available analysis - 3.
+- 1. requires no further adjustment the service use data have already been adjusted for Indigenous under-identification - 2. estimated based on analysis Indigenous under-identification has been estimated, and is based on the available analysis - 3.
 100 per cent Indigenous it is assumed that 100 per cent of the non-responses are Aboriginal and Torres Strait Islanders - 4. same as the known response distribution the unknown responses are distributed in the same proportions as the known responses - 5. same as resident population distribution the unknown responses are distributed in the same proportions as the resident population - 6. no adjustment where the level of Aboriginal and Torres Strait Islander non-response is unknown (or not published) or the level of under-identification has not been estimated, no adjustment to the Indigenous service use has been made.
 Conceptually, this is equivalent to assuming that 100 per cent of the non-response is non-Indigenous.

-The method used to adjust for under-identification for each service use measure data source used in the 2014 Report is summarised in table B.1.
+The method used to adjust for under-identification for each service use measure data source used in the 2017 Report is summarised in table B.1.